-The IRBV is installed with the bypass ports in open position.
-This ensures standard completion activities can be conducted and the operator would still be able to accomplish bull heading in the event of a well control situation.
-The valve is shifted to closed position after a predefined number of tubing pressure cycles have acted on the system.
+The valve is installed with the bypass ports in open position.
+This ensures standard completion activities can be conducted and the operator can still accomplish bull heading in the event of a well control situation.
+The valve is shifted to closed position after a predefined number of tubing pressure cycles have been run.
 Once the bypass is closed an ISO14310 V0 well bidirectional barrier is established.

-- A shallow barrier for BOP removal and VXT installation purposes, for both conventional and subsea completion.
+- A shallow barrier for BOP removal and VXT installation purposes, for both conventional and subsea completion

-- As a deep barrier allowing for communication down the tubing until the valve is closed.
-I.e. to avoid running upper completion closed ended or allowing for communication when e.g. running standalone screens.
+- As a deep barrier allowing for communication down the tubing until the valve is closed. i.e. to avoid running upper completion closed ended or allowing for communication when e.g. running standalone screens

 Utilising the IRBV enables a drilling rig to batch complete subsea wells and, at a later stage, batch install the vertical x-mas trees with an Inspection Maintenance and Repair vessel.
 This avoids the need for wireline intervention during the completion installation.

 For more information about the IRBV contact our sales department